The Best Sacrament Meeting Ever

-So any priesthood holder in my ward was authorized to administer the sacrament, but a handful in particular coordinated to do it in their homes and let fewer than ten people show up for it.
+Any priesthood holder in my ward was authorized to administer the sacrament, but a handful in particular coordinated to do it in their homes and let fewer than ten people show up for it.
 I knew which group I wanted to join because I literally have two friends in this ward.
-I realize that's my own fault and the price I have to pay for not wanting to put myself out there more and answer the question "Where are you from?" eight billion more times, but it is what it is and I wanted to go where I knew Katie would go because she was friends with the guys doing it.
-The trouble is, I knew C and T would be there too for the same reason.
-And they wouldn't want me to be there and maybe they would complain to the one guy in particular whom they previously fled to when they were afraid of me for no reason - and he agrees with everyone else that they were being childish and ridiculous, but nonetheless he supported them in their own time of trauma and I'm grateful for that.
-But I figured if they said they weren't comfortable with me there, he would side with them and not let me come even though he knows I did very little wrong.
+I realize that's my own fault and the price I have to pay for not wanting to put myself out there more and answer the question "Where are you from?" eight hundred more times, but it is what it is and I wanted to go where I knew Katie would go because she was friends with the guys doing it.
+The trouble is, I knew Calise and Talease would be there too for the same reason.
+And they wouldn't want me to be there and maybe they would complain to the one guy in particular, David, whom they previously fled to when they were afraid of me for no reason - and I've heard that he agrees with everyone else that they were being childish and ridiculous, but nonetheless he supported them in their own time of trauma and I'm grateful for that.
+But I figured if they said they weren't comfortable with me there, he would side with them and not let me come even though he knows I did little wrong.

 Oh, but his roommate was out of town and he needed someone else to help with the blessing...

-A few moments earlier I had felt compassionate and legitimately concerned about my presence would affect C and T; now, however, I couldn't help laughing to myself for several minutes as I thought, They're really not going to like this.
+A few moments earlier I had felt compassion and legitimate concern for how my presence would affect Calise and Talease; now, however, I couldn't help laughing to myself for several minutes as I thought, They're really not going to like this.
 I wasn't sure why I was laughing.
 Not to be intentionally derisive, but all the stress I'd been through just made this development inexplicably hilarious.

-I almost responded out loud before I remembered that the police warned me in no uncertain terms not to talk to her.
+I almost said "Hi" before I remembered that the hemorrhoid in a police uniform warned me in no uncertain terms not to talk to her.
 So I just mouthed it.
-I mouthed, "Hi."
-To an unfamiliar observer it must have looked like I felt too embarrassed or ashamed or scared in her presence to speak.
+To an unfamiliar observer I must have looked like I felt too embarrassed or ashamed or scared in her presence to speak.

-My neighbors took a seat on the giant beanbag across from me and perpendicular to the other guy.
-As T found a dozen fascinating things to look at besides me, C chatted with the guy, but occasionally shifted her gaze to me as if to include me in the conversation.
+My neighbors took a seat on the giant beanbag across from me and perpendicular to David.
+As Talease found a dozen fascinating things to look at besides me, Calise chatted with David, but occasionally shifted her gaze to me as if to include me in the conversation.
 I felt fully included, for example, in her recommendation not to buy peanut butter in Germany.
 (Apparently it's bitter.)
 I also caught her looking at me a couple times when I wasn't looking at her until I looked at her because she was looking at me.
-That gave me a sense of satisfaction, a sense of Ha, you can't be upset at me for looking at you because I wasn't looking at you but then you looked at me first so that's on you, not me.
+That gave me a sense of satisfaction, a sense of Ha, you can't be upset at me for looking at you because I wasn't looking at you until you looked at me first so that's on you, not me.

 Katie arrived, and for better or worse she was the last of us, so we got started with a hymn.
 I requested "Praise to the Lord, the Almighty".
 That seemed agreeable to everyone, but Katie needed to know what page number was it on?
 "Um," I said, wracking my memory, "sevvventyyy... twooo?"
 For a moment of silence, everyone else looked it up.
 I didn't bother because I know all the words.
 When the silence became unbearable I asked, "Is it actually seventy-two?"